Although it’s one of the country’s smallest states, online colleges in Massachusetts continue to grow as the state focuses on its higher education.

 Western New England University is accredited by the New England Commission of Higher Education.

 U.S. News & World Report named Westfield State University in the Top 100 Best Online Bachelor’s Programs.
 Westfield State offers online bachelor’s completion programs for students who’ve completed core courses.

 Westfield State University is accredited by the New England Commission of Higher Education.

 Courses are 7, 10, or 14 weeks long.
 There are up to five start dates offered throughout the year.
 Graduate programs are offered in bioscience management, environmental engineering, chemistry, and more.

-WPI is accredited by the New England Commission on Higher Education.
+Worcester Polytechnic Institute is accredited by the New England Commission on Higher Education.